mathewhooler/metal_gear_snake-WRONG-/README.md

 ## Description

-<Metal Gear Snake>: Metal Gear Snake is my take on the classic snake game that so many might remember from their old Nokia Phones.
+Metal Gear Snake is my take on the classic snake game that so many might remember from their old Nokia Phones.
 I have put a twist on the look of the game inspired by one of my all time favourite Playstation games "Metal Gear Solid".

 ## Screenshot(s)